-How exactly did it end up like this, is it safe, is Otres Beach still okay and is Sihanoukville still worth visiting in 2022?
+How exactly did it end up like this, is it safe, is Otres Beach still okay and is Sihanoukville still worth visiting in 2023?
 Let’s get into it.

 On my first visit in 2017, it was okay.
 Though you probably wouldn’t want to stay there for more than 1 night, aka it was a good place to stop before the ferry to the islands.

 On a recent trip to Cambodia, we went back, and I was excited to rediscover my slice of paradise.
 Though unfortunately, it seemed like Otres Beach was no longer the boho hippie hangout, and instead was an extension of the Sihanoukville City madness that I remembered.

-So let’s get into absolutely everything you need to know about Sihanoukville and its surrounding areas to discover is Sihanoukville worth visiting in 2022?
-I’ll let you know its history, whether it is safe and clean, how long you should stay, and plenty more!
+So let’s get into absolutely everything you need to know about Sihanoukville and its surrounding areas to discover is Sihanoukville worth visiting in 2023?

-Is Sihanoukville Worth Visiting In 2022: What You Need To Know
+Is Sihanoukville Worth Visiting In 2023: What You Need To Know

 Where is Sihanoukville

 Located off the Southern Coast of Cambodia this is a popular spot for travelers to come to check out the best beaches the country has to offer.

 History Of Sihanoukville

 Sihanoukville was once a sleepy little backpacker town.
 It was put on the traveler route in the late 90s, with beautiful sandy beaches and small-town vibes.

-Though this all changed during the 2010s when there was a huge boom in construction from Chinese investors.
+However, this all changed during the 2010s when there was a huge boom in construction from Chinese investors.
 Plenty of casinos set up shop, with the numbers quickly climbing into the hundreds.

-Sure, it’s easy to focus on the opinion of the traveler, and think what a bummer this place used to be paradise, and look at it now. though what is the most important thing to think of is the locals who were essentially ran out of town.
+Sure, it’s easy to focus on the opinion of the traveler, and think what a bummer this place used to be paradise, and look at it now.
+However, what is the most important thing to think of is the locals who were essentially run out of town.

 You may think, that at least it provides locals with employment opportunities.
-Though unfortunately, that was not the case as since business was being done in Chinese, they required workers who spoke the language and who would provide cheap labor, hence the many people who were brought over from mainland China.
+Unfortunately, that was not the case as since business was being done in Chinese, they required workers who spoke the language and who would provide cheap labor, hence the many people who were brought over from mainland China.

-In 2019 it was obvious this place was no longer the idyllic backpacker destination that put it on the map.
+In the late 2010s it was obvious this place was no longer the idyllic backpacker destination that put it on the map.
 Construction was now strongly present in the nearby, Otres Beach, and many locally-owned restaurants and hotels had quickly begun shutting down.